Magiczne/october-resume/README.md

 ## Information
 This is a basic plugin that allows creation of Resume in the OctoberCMS.

+> **No styles included with this plugin!
+Only basic template that shows possible ways to interact with data.**

 ## Features
 Plugin adds backend menu that allows editing data in 5 categories:
 - Education